1994 British League Division Two season

 The 1994 British League Division Two season was contested as the second division of Speedway in the United Kingdom.
 The British League Divisions 2 and 3 were disbanded after this season and did not return until 1997.
 An Academy League was introduced.

 Summary

+Rye House Rockets did not start the season because the promoters Roger Shute and Peter Redfern left the club leaving Ronnie Russell in sole charge.
+Russell failed to secure the necessary funding to continue and the Rockets were disbanded.

-The title was won by the Glasgow Tigers.
+The league title and knockout Cup was won by the Glasgow Tigers, who achieved the feat of recording the 'double double' (the league and cup double for two consecutive seasons).